ISAITB/docs-tdl/source/constructs/index.rst

     :delim: ~
     :header: "Name", "Required?", "Description"

-    @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
+    @asTemplate~ no~ Whether or not the result will be considered as a :ref:`template for placeholder replacement <test-case-expressions-template-files>`.
 By default this is "false".
     @contentType~ no~ Defines how the specified variable's value is to be set ("STRING", "BASE64" or "URI").
 The default is "STRING".
+    @default~ no~ The default value to display in the presented input field.
+This can be provided inline or via :ref:`variable reference <test-case-referring-to-variables>`.
     @desc~ yes~ The label to display to the user.
     @encoding~ no~ Used in case of text binary input to specify the character encoding to consider.
 The default is "UTF-8".
     @fileName~ no~ The name of a variable or output map property that will record the file name for the uploaded file (in case of a file upload).
 This can be set as a fixed ``string`` or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.